oroinc/documentation/commerce/install_upgrade/upgrade.rst

    .. code-block:: bash

-      $ sudo -uwww-data git pull
+      $ sudo -u www-data git pull
-      $ sudo -uwww-data git checkout <branch or tag with version to upgrade to>
+      $ sudo -u www-data git checkout <branch or tag with version to upgrade to>

 6. Upgrade the composer dependency and set up the right owner to the retrieved files.